youngquarshie/Event-Management-System/README.md

 # Event-Management-System
-An Event management system that allows attendees to purchase tickets online
+The Event Hub Application will be developed to enable or allow, event organizers to create event, find speakers & book for venues and also attendees in Koforidua Technical University to register/purchase ticket online for upcoming events